 A major advantage of participating in an MDL is that you share the discovery process and pretrial motions with other plaintiffs.
 As a part of this process, attorneys working on MDL 2741 have collected expert research and testimony that establishes a link between non-Hodgkin’s lymphoma and Roundup weed killer.

-This is the evidence attorneys used to show the plaintiff in the first bellwether trial got cancer from Roundup.
+This is the evidence the Roundup weed killer cancer lawsuit lawyers used to show the plaintiff in the first bellwether trial got cancer from Roundup.

 The experts who provided reports and testified confirmed several facts about the case: